Blockchain-Technology-Lab/network-decentralization/bitcoin/README.md

 ```bash
 ./automation.sh
 ```
-Parameters can be modified in `config.yaml`.
+`automation.sh` uses a Python virtual environment.
+To run it, it is therefore recommended to create one to install all dependencies.
+The name of this environment is, by default, 'venv', but it can be modified in `automation.sh`.
+Other parameters can be modified in `config.yaml`.

 ---